web-platform-tests/rfcs/rfcs/simplify_license.md

-Because [Philippe Le Hegaret and Philip Jägenstedt have made it known that naming "W3C" as the copyright holder is undesirable](https://github.com/web-platform-tests/wpt/pull/11191), we choose to adopt the 3-clause BSD license which lists the copyright holder as "web-platform-tests contributors."
+Because [Philippe Le Hegaret and Philip Jägenstedt have made it known that naming "W3C" as the copyright holder is undesirable](https://github.com/web-platform-tests/wpt/pull/11191), we choose to adopt [the 3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause) which lists the copyright holder as "web-platform-tests contributors."
 The complete license text is as follows:

 > # The 3-Clause BSD License
 >